 To create a team for your course, review the following steps:

-3. In the window that appears, select the Team Name field and enter your course code as your class’s team name.
+- In the window that appears, select the Team Name field and enter your course code as your class’s team name.
+Add a description if needed, then ensure that the privacy field is set to “Private.”

 - If you have a large class, contact LeBow Instructional Tech Services (firstname.lastname@example.org) for possible options on bulk-enrolling students.